-Georgia Institute of Technology, Atlanta, GA, US, MArch, Architecture
+Georgia Institute of Technology, Atlanta, GA, US, MArch, M.ARCH / M.CRP

-Currently pursuing graduate studies in the College of Architecture at the Georgia Institute of Technology
+Currently pursuing dual degrees in the Master of Architecture and Master of City and Regional Planning programs at the Georgia Institute of Technology

 Georgia Institute of Technology, Atlanta, GA, US, Bachelors, Architecture

-Completed my Bachelors of Science in Architecture as well as an Architectural History Minor and Certificate in Integrative Biology at the Georgia Institute of Technology; participated in the Georgia Tech Art & Architecture Summer Study Abroad Program to Greece, Italy, and Turkey.
+Completed my Bachelors of Science in Architecture degree with Architectural History Minor and Certificate in Integrative Biology at the Georgia Institute of Technology; participated in the Georgia Tech Art & Architecture Summer Study Abroad Program to Greece, Italy, and Turkey.

 Student membership in the Alpha Eta Circle of Omicron Delta Kappa is based on participation in the Georgia Tech community, outstanding scholarship, and exemplary character.